Minneapolis Tax Attorney Shows Ways to Not Spend Refund

 - Not splurging

 Your tax return isn’t really supposed to be splurging money.
 In fact, Michael Eckstein, a tax accountant with Tax Services, said, “Refunds are made of your hard-earned money, and they should be spent like a normal paycheck.
-That means avoiding the urge to splurge, and paying down debt or saving for the future.”
+That means avoiding the urge to splurge, and paying down dues or saving for the future.”

 - Bon voyage!